Input File XML Schema#

 </mesh>

-Mesh - Generate (Unstructured)
+Mesh - Generate (Unstructured)#

 The unstructured portion of Amanzi can utilize different mesh frameworks.
-Therefore the framework is specified as an attribute to the mesh element.
-The available options are: mstk, moab, and simple.
-If no framework is specified, the default mstk is used.
+Therefore the framework is specified as an attribute to the mesh

-The mesh section takes a dimension element which indicates if the mesh is 2D or 3D.
+element which indicates if the mesh is 2D or 3D.
 A 2D mesh can be given in 3D space with a third coordinate of 0.
 If a 2D mesh is specified this impacts other aspects of the input file.
 It is up to the user to ensure consistency within the input file.
 Other effected parts of the input file include region definitions and initial conditions which use coordinates, the material property permeability which must be specified using the correct subset of x, y, and z coordinates, and the initial condition velocity which also requires the correct subset of x, y, and z coordinates.

-This section also takes an element indicating how the mesh is to be internally generated.
-The generate element specifies the details about the number of cells in each direction and the low and high coordinates of the bounding box.
+element specifies the details about the number of cells in each direction and the low and high coordinates of the bounding box.

-Finally, as in other sections, a comments element is provide to include any comments or documentation the user wishes.
+element is provide to include any comments or documentation the user wishes.

 The following is an example specification for a generated unstructured mesh.